Tōru Takemitsu: Later works: the sea of tonality

 Pedal notes played an increasingly prominent role in Takemitsu's music during this period, as in A Flock Descends into the Pentagonal Garden.
 In Dream/Window, (orchestra, 1985) a pedal D serves as anchor point, holding together statements of a striking four-note motivic gesture which recurs in various instrumental and rhythmic guises throughout.
 Very occasionally, fully fledged references to diatonic tonality can be found, often in harmonic allusions to early- and pre-20th-century composers—for example, Folios for guitar (1974), which quotes from J. S. Bach's St Matthew Passion, and Family Tree for narrator and orchestra (1984), which invokes the musical language of Maurice Ravel and American popular song.
-(He revered the St Matthew Passion, and would play through it on the piano before commencing a new work, as a form of "purificatory ritual".)
+(He revered the St Matthew Passion, and would play through it on the piano before commencing a new work, as a form of "purificatory ritual".

 By this time, Takemitsu's incorporation of traditional Japanese (and other Eastern) musical traditions with his Western style had become much more integrated.
 Takemitsu commented, "There is no doubt ... the various countries and cultures of the world have begun a journey toward the geographic and historic unity of all peoples ...
 The old and new exist within me with equal weight."

 Toward the end of his life, Takemitsu had planned to complete an opera, a collaboration with the novelist Barry Gifford and the director Daniel Schmid, commissioned by the Opéra National de Lyon in France.
 He was in the process of publishing a plan of its musical and dramatic structure with Kenzaburō Ōe, but he was prevented from completing it by his death at 65.
-He died of pneumonia on 20 February 1996, while undergoing treatment for bladder cancer.
+Takemitsu died of pneumonia on 20 February 1996 in Tokyo; he had been living with bladder cancer since the year prior.

-Personal life

-He was married to Asaka Takemitsu (formerly Wakayama) for 42 years.
-She first met Toru in 1951, cared for him when he was suffering from tuberculosis in his early twenties, then married him in 1954.
-They had one child, a daughter named Maki.
-Asaka attended most premieres of his music and published a memoir of their life together in 2010.